-They have a duty to express their questions and opinions clearly.
-They shall seek to persuade the Board of Directors of the strength of their arguments and positions.
-In case of disagreement, they shall ensure that these are explicitly recorded in the minutes.
+They express their questions and opinions clearly, seek to persuade the Board of Directors of the strength of their arguments and positions and, in case of disagreement, ensure that these are explicitly recorded in the minutes.

 A member of the Board of Directors shall not take any action that could harm the Company's interests and must act in good faith under all circumstances.